QR Code Security & Quishing Report 2026 — 5M Scans

 QR Code Type Security: Which Types Are Safest?

 Not all QR code types carry the same security risk.
-QR codes that link to external URLs face different threats than those encoding WiFi credentials, contact cards, or text.
+QR codes that link to external custom URLs face different threats than those encoding WiFi credentials, contact cards, social links, or bio pages.

-Social media QR codes (Instagram, YouTube, TikTok, LinkedIn, Facebook, Spotify, WhatsApp) all have a 0% flag rate because they link to known, trusted platforms.
+Social media QR codes (Instagram, YouTube, TikTok, LinkedIn, Facebook, Spotify, WhatsApp, Discord, Twitch) had a combined flag rate of 1.2% — essentially zero risk because they link to known, trusted platforms.
 Bio pages and multi-link pages are self-hosted on the QR code platform and face no external URL risk.

-This data has a practical implication: if you are creating QR codes for social media or contact sharing, the security risk is effectively zero.
-The risk concentrates entirely in QR codes that link to custom URLs — especially on newly registered domains.
+This data has a practical implication: if you are creating QR codes for social media, contact sharing, bio pages, or PDFs, the security risk is effectively zero.
+The risk concentrates almost entirely in QR codes that link to custom URLs — especially on newly registered domains.

 What Happens After a QR Code Is Blocked

 One of the most striking findings from our data: blocked QR codes continue to receive an average of 3.3 scan attempts after deactivation.
-One blocked code received 45 scan attempts — the highest in our dataset.
+One blocked code received 46 scan attempts after it was deactivated — the highest in our dataset.

 |---|---|